explodinglabs/jsonrpcclient/doc/index.rst

 Exceptions
 ^^^^^^^^^^

-Catch the base exception ``JsonRpcClientError`` in case there's a problem such as network issue, or the server responded with *error*.
+Catch the base exception ``JsonRpcClientError`` in case there's a problem, such as network issue.

 .. code-block:: python